 This significant bridge shorten the highway travel distance between Ningbo and Shanghai from 400 km (249 mi) to 280 km (174 mi) and reduced travel time from 4 to 2.5 hours.
 With a six-lane and two-direction design, Hangzhou Bay Bridge gets a 100-year, service guaranteed with a 100km/h speed limit.

-Before the Hangzhou Bay Bridge opened to public in 2008, Donghai Bridge of Shanghai was the longest cross-sea bridge in the world.
-It is now ranked 2nd of this kind of bridges.
+Before 2008, Donghai Bridge of Shanghai was the longest cross-sea bridge in the world.
 As the first sea-crossing bridge in the China, it still holds an important position in China.